Thursday, June 30, 2016

 - A couple of people are repeatedly stabbed.

 - Someone is suffocated with a plastic bag.

 Hangman is hit and miss for me.
 After watching the very similar Ratter, I found both have quite similar elements.
 Both are very slow burn in their build-up toward a rather dark ending.
 The end of the movies both are the elements that made me enjoy parts of the film.
 The performances are also worth noting from both films.
 Hangman is just slightly more violent.
 Both are worth a once off watch but you'll either love or hate both movies depending on their endings.

 WRITER: Branden Kramer

 Michael William Freeman

 Matt McGorry who is best known for his work on How To Get Away With Murder and Orange Is The New Black plays the nice guy and love interest.
-He's not really given much to do in the film besides looking pretty and to be the caring new man on the scene.
+He's not really given much to do in the movie besides looking pretty and to be the caring new man on the scene.
 I think he is there to also make you believe he's the stalker.
 If we are going by those, he knocks it out of the park.
-Also was shocked to see basically a blink and you'll miss it role from Karl Glusman who was recently seen in Gaspar Noe's Love.
+Also was shocked to see a blink and you'll miss it role from Karl Glusman who was recently seen in Gaspar Noe's Love.

 DEATH TOLL: 0 (Left up to interpretation)